abualia4/EBCS/README.md

 ```
 localhost/EBCS
 ```
-6. The web-based systen is ready to use, just put the datasets in CSV file in src/datasets directory and drive the system according to the [Features](#Features).
+6. The web-based system is ready to use, just put the datasets in CSV file in src/datasets directory and drive the system according to the [Features](#Features).
 <hr/>

 The following image shows the screenshot of the main page of the web-based system